centerforaisafety/cluster-docs-old/_posts/2023-05-03-cais-cluster-documentation.md

 ## Getting Help

 Once granted access please login to slack and message us in #help-desk channel.
 For questions before being granted access please direct them to [contact@safe.ai](mailto:contact@safe.ai).

+## Sharing files and folders with other users

+For security measures, if you make your directory readable or executable by other users you will be locked out from `ssh`'ing into the cluster.
+This prevents other users from manipulating your ssh keys and such.
+If you do wish to share we've made the directories `public_models`, `private_models` and `datasets`.
+Useable by everyone and you can share files and folders there.
+If this does not work out please message us on slack for assistance.

 ## Basic Cluster Usage Example